LivHed/coworking-spaces/README.md

 ## Testing
 Here I present how my website meet the needs of the users that will visit the site, which I presented in the section UX: User stories:

 * As an employee at a company, that works remotely from home, I would like to change my workspace from time to time.
 I want to be able to search for coworking spaces in the city where I live and to be able to edit and add information about them when I have tried them. --> This is possible to do from the landing page, where it´s clear what you can do.
 The first thing you see is the text that tells you that you can find a coworking space on this page, by using the select menu of cities and a search button.
 After the search you can scroll through the results and also view them on their own homepage if you want.
+You can also add a new coworking space you have visited in the tab Add new coworking space.
-* As an entrepreneur working with a small startup without an office space yet, me and my colleagues wants to find a coworking space to work from when needed for meetings or as a temporary office space shared with others. --> This need can be met as in the example above, with the search function for the cities that are presented in the dropdown menuand by looking through the results.
+* As an entrepreneur working with a small startup without an office space yet, me and my colleagues wants to find a coworking space to work from when needed for meetings or as a temporary office space shared with others. --> This need can be met as in the example above, with the search function for the cities that are presented in the dropdown menu and by looking through the results.
 * As a self-employed and freelancer working remotely I´m interested in the coworking scene in Sweden as I travel a lot to meet with clients and work from wherever I´m positioned at the moment.
 I have a lot of contacts and insight in this area and I want to be able to add workspaces on this webpage to share my knowledge with others, and also edit and/or delete information if updates I´m aware of have been made for these places or if one have become inactive or shut down. --> You are able to do this in the page Add a coworking space, or Edit coworking space, and also delete a space if you know it´s inactive.
 This is great pages to share your knowledge, also through the contact form if you notice something you want to give a heads up for or ask about.
 * As an employee I have asked for permission from my boss to work remotely for a week to try it out, to see if it could be a new way of working that suits both me and the company.
 I want to search for a coworking space in a city in another part of Sweden to spend this week there.--> This page is great as inspiration for this, since it´s possible to find coworking spaces in chosen cities, see short information about them and read further in their own homepages if needed.